 The gel can be added to baked goods such as bread, muffins, and cakes, and it makes an excellent egg replacer in any recipe.
 Mix one teaspoon of sea moss gel with 3 tablespoons of water before adding it to your favorite recipes.
-It also works excellent in ice cream recipes and frosting.
+It also works excellently in ice cream recipes and frosting.
 The list goes on!
-For just about anything made with eggs, you can use sea moss gel instead for a healthier alternative.
+For just about anything made with eggs, you can use the gel instead for a healthier alternative.

 6. Serve it as is

 You can simply place a few spoonfuls of sea moss gel into your mouth and swallow it.
 But it’s probably not going to taste very good, so most people opt for a more palatable preparation.
-Some people like to mix their sea moss gel with other foods, such as applesauce or oatmeal.
+Some people like to mix theirs with other foods, such as applesauce or oatmeal.
 That way, you get all of the health benefits (and tasty texture) of seaweed without having any trouble eating it in its pure form.